DualBrain/gotBASIC/VB.md

 ## Components

+- [AGKSharp for Windows](http://madbit.bplaced.com/?page_id=136): With AGKSharp you have the chance to write AppGameKit programs in the language C# and in VisualBasic.
 - [PuppyBreath by Reed Kimble (GitHub)](https://github.com/ReedKimble/PuppyBreath): A simplistic and robust video game engine for .NET Windows Forms projects, based entirely on managed code and GDI+ graphics.
 - [GdiGaming API by Reed Kimble (CodePlex)](https://archive.codeplex.com/?p=gdigaming): GDI+ based .NET Game Engine.
 - [DotNetBrowser - Integrate a Chromium-based browser with your .NET app.
 (Commercial)](https://www.teamdev.com/dotnetbrowser)